mario-ciava/AES/README.md

 - This project is for educational / controlled usage.
 Pure-JS crypto is inherently slower and more side-channel-prone than native implementations.
 - There is **no Math.random fallback**.
 If a secure RNG is not available, the constructor throws; provide a custom `rng` that returns a `Uint8Array`.
 - HMAC is enabled by default for block/stream modes; AES-GCM provides its own authentication tag and ignores `addHMAC`.
-- CFB requires plaintext lengths to be 16-byte aligned when PKCS#7 padding is disabled.
+- Streaming helpers currently support CTR/CFB/OFB and intentionally disable HMAC to avoid buffering; use the buffered API when you need MACs on large payloads.

 ## Future Work
 - Streaming API for incremental encrypt/decrypt without buffering entire payloads.